vplesko/OrbLang/docs/pages/advanced_concepts_attributes.md

 Attributes can be placed on a node to add extra information.
 There are two types of attributes.

-`:` is used to attach a type attribute on a node.
+`:` is used to attach a type attribute to a node.
 We've used these in `sym` instructions and function arguments.

 ```
     sym x:i32;
 ```

-`::` is used to attach non-type attributes on a node.
+`::` is used to attach non-type attributes to a node.
 For example, we've seen `::noDrop` on function arguments and `::preprocess` on macro arguments.

 There can be multiple non-type attributes attached to a single node.
-These attributes have a name and a value.
-If the value is not specified, it is implicitly set to the boolean value `true`.
+Each has a name and a value.
+If the value is not specified, it will implicitly be set to `true`.

 ```
 # single attribute with no value provided